tweepy/tweepy/docs/api.rst

    :param lat: The location's latitude that this tweet refers to.
    :param long: The location's longitude that this tweet refers to.
    :param source: Source of the update.
 Only supported by Identi.ca.
 Twitter ignores this parameter.
-   :param id: Twitter ID of location which is listed in the Tweet if geolocation is enabled for the user.
+   :param place_id: Twitter ID of location which is listed in the Tweet if geolocation is enabled for the user.
    :rtype: :class:`Status` object